SunicYosen/SunSpice/README.md

 		  + MosFetTran		#Cmos Inverter Tran Simulation
 		  + RLC				#RLC仿真

+# Test Platform
-Platform: python2.7 in Ubuntu 16.04.4 amd64
+python2.7 in Ubuntu 16.04.4&18.04.1 amd64

-Useage:
+# Useage:
   if python2.7 in your computer such as /usr/bin/, you can type:
      $ ./Gui.py   \
      $ python2.7 Gui.py
      or you can use Command mode by
 	$ ./SunSpice.py **.sp \
 	$ python2.7 SunSpice.py **.sp

   else:
      Please install python2.7 at first.

-IF ANY Problem Please @：
+IF ANY Problem Please Email:sunicyosen@outlook.com
-Email:sunicyosen@outlook.com
+All right reserved by SunicYosen